Why we built this

 Carrier registration for 10DLC SMS takes 3-5 business days.
 We say that upfront.
 It's in the onboarding checklist, not the fine print.

-Target for Server Components across the Thorbis web app.
+Server Components are the default across the Thorbis web app wherever the workflow allows.
 Less JavaScript shipped, faster first paint, smaller attack surface.

 Zustand stores